 The rumor-mill swirled for years that Apple was planning to launch its own streaming service to compete against the likes of Netflix, HBO, and Hulu.
 The Apple TV+ service finally launched in 2019 with a few notable titles on hand.

 We’ll match you to the best live TV streaming service in under 5 minutes.Start Now

 Rumors of Apple TV entering the on-demand streaming market began in 2015.
 At the time, Apple began to approach different studios, seeking deals to license content as part of its planned streaming bundle.

 However, these deals quickly fell apart, which some media observers blamed on Apple’s “arrogance”.
 Notably, many blame Apple’s lack of transparency attempts to throw its weight around to get sweetheart deals, and the abrasive efforts by the company’s negotiator, Eddy Cue.

 With no licensing deals in place, Apple had to resort to developing its own content for its service.

-The company officially announced the upcoming service at its March 25, 2019 Apple Special Event.
-Later, on September 10, 2019, the company finally released the full details about the service, to include pricing and planned content.
+The company officially announced the upcoming service at its March 25, 2019, Apple Special Event.
+Later, on September 10, 2019, the company finally released the full details about the service, including pricing and planned content.